Ali-Mikael/Pen-testing/h6-shells.md

 <img width="1377" height="209" alt="2026-05-01-19:22:14" src="https://github.com/user-attachments/assets/4192aa22-9743-455c-8aea-35e183f1d02d" />

+### Hide
 There's something else we can do to obfuscate the connection even more: use `Wireguard` or `mTLS`.
-I'm going to start with mTLS A.K.A Mutual TLS.
+I'm going to start with [mTLS](<https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/>) A.K.A Mutual TLS.

 ```console